markyoder/wasp_clone/wasphive/README.md

 Of the given list of elements, at most one is allowed to exist in the input.
 If there is a lookup value associate with the lookup path, then that path's value in the input must be equal to what is provided in order for that element to count towards the existence of the children.

+### Child Exactly One
+__ChildExactlyOne__ There may be multiple of these restrictions on any given element in the Input Definition.
+Therefore, this restriction has one or more lookup paths.
+Each of these lookup paths could have an optional value assigned.
+Of the given list of elements, exactly one is allowed to exist in the input.
+If there is a lookup value associated with the lookup path, then that element's value must be equal to what is provided in order for that element to count towards existence of the children.